LEXXSAS/Coffee/README.md

-<h2 align="center">Welcome to the Starbuzz coffee site new
+<h2 align="left">Welcome to the Starbuzz coffee site new